appwise-labs/onboarding-code-lab-1-android/pages/3_buttonsAndScreens.md

 where we can register or log in.
 We always name our branches to the Jira ticket.
 The first ticket we will work on is **OB-1**.
 Create a new branch called `feature/ob-1--landing-screen`

+* Drag the Jira ticket to the **In Development** column.

 ### 6.1 Create some buttons

+* Open the figma file and check the **components used** page.
+This is where you can find all the [components used](https://www.figma.com/file/hebgv4Qx8VanMAQkO1NFpa/Onboarding-to-do?type=design&node-id=877-1328&mode=dev) in the design.
 * Create a new package called **shared**.
 The full path should be  **com.wiselab.<<name>>.ui.shared**.
 * Create a new Kotlin file named **Buttons** in the **Shared** package to create our different buttons
 * Create the following buttons: